dsc-courses/dsc10-2022-sp/syllabus.md

 To prevent these issues, it is important that you (1) double-check that you are submitting the right notebook in the right format to Gradescope, and (2) let the autograder run on Gradescope until it shows you under “Public Tests” that all public test cases passed.

-If you happen to make one of the above mistakes and the assignment deadline has passed, you should reach out to a staff member and they will notify the tutor in charge of processing assignment submission.
+If you happen to make one of the above mistakes and the assignment deadline has passed, you should reach out to a staff member and they will notify the tutor in charge of processing assignment submissions.
 Since it’s your responsibility to ensure that all assignments are submitted correctly, you will lose a slip day if we have to resubmit for you.

 ---